PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: Introduction

 \section{Introduction}

 Annotating per-pixel segmentation masks at scale is costly in both human labor and computation.
-Creating large supervised datasets is an extensive task that requires countless hours of manual effort and a substantial annotation infrastructure \cite{lin2014microsoft,bearman2016s}.
+Building large supervised datasets demands extensive manual effort and annotation infrastructure \cite{lin2014microsoft,bearman2016s}.
 This expensive need drives interest toward methods that reduce annotation burden by relying on either purely unsupervised discovery or very sparse, weak supervision.
-Recent unsupervised pipelines based on self-supervised Vision Transformer (ViT) tokens, most notably TokenCut and related token-ranking heuristics, exploit dense, frozen patch embeddings to produce class-agnostic object masks without input labels \cite{siméoni2021localizingobjectsselfsupervisedtransformers, wang2023tokencutsegmentingobjectsimages, melas2022deep}.
-These approaches demonstrate strong zero-shot performance on standard benchmarks, but are inherently underconstrained.
-Selection rules based on saliency, ranking, or heuristic thresholds can choose different entities in multi-object or ambiguous scenes and often fail on homogeneous or low-semantic-content images where the most ``salient'' region is not the desired target \cite{wang2023tokencutsegmentingobjectsimages, siméoni2021localizingobjectsselfsupervisedtransformers}.
+Recent unsupervised pipelines based on self-supervised Vision Transformer (ViT) tokens, most notably TokenCut \cite{wang2023tokencutsegmentingobjectsimages} and related token-ranking heuristics, exploit dense frozen patch embeddings to produce class-agnostic object masks without input labels \cite{siméoni2021localizingobjectsselfsupervisedtransformers, wang2023tokencutsegmentingobjectsimages, melas2022deep}.
+These methods show strong zero-shot results on standard benchmarks, yet their outputs remain underconstrained when the target is not explicitly specified.
+In multi-object or ambiguous scenes, post hoc selection based on saliency, ranking, or heuristic thresholds may yield different entities under minor variations.
+The same heuristics often break down on low-semantic or near-homogeneous imagery (e.g., texture-dominated scenes), where saliency does not correlate with task-relevant structure \cite{wang2023tokencutsegmentingobjectsimages, siméoni2021localizingobjectsselfsupervisedtransformers}.